-The Audit Record Repository shall match this parameter with the AuditEvent.object.identifier field.
-A match with other fields SHALL NOT be reported in search responses (the patientid can be used in other audit event fields.
-The objective of this constraint is to force the repository to respond only with audit messages related to a specific patient, and not with all the audit messages that involves this patient in other roles).
+- The Audit Record Repository shall match this parameter only with the AuditEvent.object.identifier field.
+A match with other fields SHALL NOT be reported in search responses (the patient identifier can be used in other audit event fields.
+The objective of this constraint is to force the repository to respond only with audit messages related to a specific patient, and not with all the audit messages that involves this patient in other roles). - identity is a parameter of token type.
+This parameter specifies unique identifier for the object.
+The parameter value should be identified in accordance to the object type; however the value shall carry, at minimum, one of namespace URI (as defined in RFC 3986), or identifier, or both. - For example: